 Courses numbers beginning with a “0” indicate remedial work and do not count toward hours earned, accumulated grade point average, or graduation.

-Videoconference (ITV) courses are delivered at the same time in different locations.
+Videoconference (ITV) courses are delivered synchronously in different locations.
 Some NSU classes are video-conferenced among the Broken Arrow, Muskogee, and Tahlequah campuses and occasionally off-campus locations.
-For more information about the specific courses, check the class schedule listing through goNSU, NSU’s portal page: https://luminis.nsuok.edu
+For more information about the specific courses, check the class schedule listing through goNSU, NSU’s portal page: https://luminis.nsuok.edu.

 At NSU, one semester credit is equivalent to a minimum of 800 clock minutes, meeting 50 minutes each week for 16 weeks (OSRHE, 3.19.3).
 Classes taught in lengths less than 16 weeks will have the minutes per session adjusted to equal a total of 800 instructional minutes per credit hour.
 The vast majority of classes offered at NSU are 3 credit hours.
 During a 16-week semester session, these courses meet 150 minutes per week, either 50 minutes three times a week or 75 minutes twice a week.
 To be successful, students should expect to study an additional 2-3 hours per week per credit hour outside of formal instructional time for each class.